-On behalf of the Board and the management, I would like to express my sincere appreciation to our employees, customers and business associates for their strong support and our valued shareholders for their firm belief in us.
-We believe that the high morale and dedication of our employees remains the driver of our success and we will continue to work towards growth and enhance shareholder value.
+At this juncture, on behalf of the Board and the management, I would like to express my deepest appreciation to our valued shareholders for their continued confidence in us.
+I would also take this opportunity to thank our employees, customers and business associates for their strong support and commitment.
+We believe that our transformation backed by the high morale and dedication of our employees will continue to be the driver of our success.
+With these, we believe that we can work towards a better performing year and enhance our shareholder value.